 Table 4.
-Responsibilities/Authority (ELEMENTS 7-10)
+Responsibilities/Authority

-I NING IENT 7 PROC TION OF WORK CESSES IENT 8 AND RESPONSE ENT 9 · PROVEMENT ENT 10 Position/Role Responsibility for Authority to Responsibility for Authority to Responsibility for Authority to Responsibility for Authority to SWQB Chief Ensuring the systematic planning of environmental data operations.
+PLAN INING IMPLEMENTATION OF WORK PROCESSES ASSESSMENT AND RESPONSE QUALITY IM IPROVEMENT Position/Role Responsibility for Authority to Responsibility for Authority to Responsibility for Authority to Responsibility for Authority to SWQB Chief Ensuring the systematic planning of environmental data operations.
 Require the systematic planning of environmental data operations.
 Ensuring that work processes are conducted according to procedures.
 Require that work processes are conducted according to approved procedures.
 Ensuring the assessment of the quality system.
 Require assessment and response.
 Ensuring the implementation of quality system improvement activities.
 Require the implementation of quality improvement activities.
 QA Officer Participating in the environmental data collection planning process.
 Providing input on quality related processes.
 Approve FSPs, and other quality related documents such as SOPs and QAPPs.
 Require conformance to the QAPP and SOPs.
 Identifying operations needing procedures.
 Require that work processes are conducted according to approved procedures.
 Implementing quality system assessments.
 Conduct quality system assessments.
 Identifying and planning quality system improvement activities.
 Require implementation of quality system improvement activities.
 Program Manager Participating in the environmental data collection planning process.
 Draft QAPPs, SOPs and review FSPs in cooperation with technical staff.
 Approve FSPs, and other quality related documents such as SOPs and QAPPs.
 Identifying operations needing procedures, ensuring conformance to procedures.
 Approve procedures and require that work processes are conducted according to approved procedures.
 Work under approved QMP, QAPP, FSP and SOPs Participating in and supporting quality system assessments.
 Direct staff to participate in and support quality system assessments.
 Supporting quality system improvement activities.
 Require staff participation in quality system improvement activities.
 Project Manager Participating in the environmental data collection planning process.
 Draft SOPs and FSPs in cooperation with technical staff.
 Advise Program Managers on changes to quality related documents such as QAPPs and SOPs.
 Prepare SOPs and FSPs.
 Advise on updates to QAPPs and SOPs.
 Approve SOPs and QAPPs.
 Identifying operations needing procedures, ensuring conformance to procedures.
-Require that work processes are conducted according to approved procedures.
+Ensure that work processes are conducted according to approved procedures.
 Work under approved QMP, QAPP, FSP and SOPs Participating in and supporting quality system assessments.
 Direct staff to participate in and support quality system assessments.
 Supporting quality system improvement activities.
 Require staff participation in quality system improvement activities.
 Bureau and Program Financial Managers Advising Program Manager of grant requirements and limitations.
 Ensuring conformance to administrative and procurement procedures.
-Approve the release of funds for work to be conducted according to approved procedures.
-Work under approved
+Approve the release of funds for work to be conducted according to approved QMP, QAPP, FSP SOPs, or other procedures.

-PLANNING ELEMENT 7 IMPLEMENTATION OF WORK PROCESSES ELEMENT 8 ASSESSMENT AND RESPONSE ELEMENT 9 QUALITY IMPROVEMENT ELEMENT 10 Technical Staff Advising QAO and Program Manager of changes to quality related documents such as Prepare Field Sampling Plans.
+PLAN NING IMPLEMENTATION OF WORK PROCESSES ASSESSMENT A AND RESPONSE QUALITY IMPROVEMENT Position/Role Responsibility for Authority to Responsibility for Authority to Responsibility for Authority to Responsibility for Authority to Technical Staff Advising QAO and Program Manager of recommended changes to quality related documents such as QAPPs and SOPs.
+Preparation of FSPs.
+Prepare FSPs.
 Advise on updates to QAPP and SOPs.
 Conducting work according to current procedures.
-Identifying changes needed in QMP, QAPP, FSP and SOPs.
-Advise the Program Manager and QAO regarding changes or improvements to work processes.
-Advising the Program Manager and QAO of assessment and response Participate in and support quality system assessments.
+Identifying changes needed in procedures.
+Advising the Program Manager and QAO regarding changes or improvements to work processes.
+Working under approved QMP, QAPP, FSP and SOPs.
+Advising the Program Manager and QAO of assessment and response opportunities.
+Participate in and support quality system assessments.
 Supporting quality system improvement activities.
 Advise the Program Manager or QAO of quality improvement opportunities.
-Stall QAPPs and SOPs.
-Preparation of FSPs. procedures.
-Work under approved QMP, QAPP, FSP and SOPs. opportunities.